hanyuwcn/pi_generator/README.md

 Notes:
-1. Please leave empty headers for inquery form.
-Only product names and quantities are needed.
+1. Input requires `Enquiry.xlsx` and `Catalog.xlsx` respectively to generate `PI of Spices.xlsx`.
+All files should left on the same folder as the application entrance.
-2. Make sure product names in the inquery form is precisely matched with that in the pricetag with capital sensitivity, otherwise they will be considered as non-offered products.
+2. Make sure the column names matches with that in the configurations.
 3. If quantity in the inquery form is left empty it will be recognized as 1.

-4. To generate new exe file, please run `pyinstaller -F main.py` and find 'main.exe' in the `dist` directory
+4. To generate new exe file, please run `pyinstaller -F main.py` and find 'main.exe' in the `dist` directory.